 It is a myth that it is easy to deal with by doing an operation.
 Quite a few patients have been operated unsuccessfully, and some even several times.
-It is therefore important to find the true cause of the kneecap is out of joint by an MRI scan and X-rays.
-Then the operation can be individualized in order to reestablish normal anatomy and then the operation will be effective.
+It is therefore important to find the true cause of the kneecap is out of joint.
+Always do an MRI scan and sometimes X-rays as well.
+Then the operation can be individualized in order to reestablish normal anatomy.
+Then the operation will be effective.

-Another myth is that it is hereditary and this is in fact often not a myth but true.
+Another myth is that it is hereditary and this is in fact often not a myth, but it can be true.
 Sometimes dislocating kneecap can be traced several generations back.